zoeskan/MCB185/course/unit0-setup.md

 ### Cygwin on Windows ###

-Cygwin is not an entire operating system but rather a terminal with POSIX commands (POSIX is a portable standardization of Unix commands).
+Cygwin is not an entire operating system but rather a terminal with Unix-like commands.
 It works great for this course and for lots of Unix and Python tasks in general.
 However, some external libraries (which we don't use in the course) may be a pain to install.

 1. Go to https://www.cygwin.com
 2. Download and run the installer: `setup-x86_64.exe`